openid/authzen/authorization-api-1_0.md

 attributeNames:
 : OPTIONAL.
 An Array of attribute names of the asset for which the response applies.
 The attribute is provided only if attributes were part of the Subject search request.
 In that case, the attribute names must match those that are part of the request.

-principal:
+subject:
 : REQUIRED.
-The principal for which the decision is provided.
+The subject for which the decision is provided.
 The format is as described in the Principals section ({{principals}}).

 reason_ids:
 : OPTIONAL.
 An array of reason identifiers that indicate specific reasons why the asset query was denied

-The following is a non-normative example of a Principal Query Decision:
+The following is a non-normative example of a Subject Query Decision:

 ~~~ json
 {